-Due to the Covid 19 state-mandated restrictions, the Christ Memorial Church building is temporarily closed to the public.
-However, we are having live stream worship services as well as virtual prayer, Bible studies, meetings, and other events.
-Please check out our e-news for service times, streaming links, updates, and information to stay involved!
+Due to the Covid 19 state-mandated restrictions, the Christ Memorial Church building is temporarily closed to the public during office hours.
+However, we are having "in person" worship services at a limited capacity by reservation.
+Click here for details.
+In addition, we will continue to offer live stream worship services as well as virtual prayer, Bible studies, meetings, and other events.
+Please check out our e-news for service times, streaming links, updates, and information to help you stay involved!

 a Message from Pastor David

 The wait for on-campus worship is almost over!
 We are planning to have our first in-person, limited capacity worship services on Sunday, July 12.
 Although we are very grateful for the technology to be able to worship remotely, we also know that many of us are eager to be together again “in person” for worship.

 We don’t pull out Leviticus all that often, but when we do, you know it must be serious!
 Did you know there are two entire chapters in the Bible of God’s instructions to the Israelites about how to handle infectious diseases (Leviticus 13 & 14)?
 We aren’t planning on asking anyone to burn their clothes, shave their eyebrows, or walk around the building shouting, “Unclean!
 Unclean!”
 However, we are asking that if you have any signs or symptoms of illness that you “remain outside the camp.”
 God did this to stop the spread of disease among the people 3300 years ago, and while medical care has advanced exponentially, we honor the spirit of the text that reminds us to care for those around us responsibly with regards to health.
 (Don’t worry about offering the sacrifices outlined in Leviticus when you feel better…Jesus took care of that!)

 Out of highest regard for our congregation’s safety, we want to take every precaution as we make preparations for re-opening.